commercetools/connect-payment-integration-adyen/README.md

 - CTP_JWT_ISSUER: The issuer inside JSON Web Token which is required in JWT validation process.
 - ADYEN_ENVIRONMENT: The indicator of adyen environment.
 Default value is `TEST`.
 It can be configured either as `LIVE` or `TEST`.
 - ADYEN_MERCHANT_ACCOUNT: The name of adyen merchant account.
 - ADYEN_CLIENT_KEY: Client key provided by Adyen for client-side authentication.
-For details, please refer to [Adyen client-side authentication](https://docs.adyen.com/development-resources/client-side-authentication)
+For details, please refer to [Adyen client-side authentication](https://docs.adyen.com/development-resources/client-side-authentication).
 - ADYEN_LIVE_URL_PREFIX: It represents live endpoint prefix used by Adyen platform.
-For details, please refer to [Adyen live endpoints](https://docs.adyen.com/development-resources/live-endpoints/)
+For details, please refer to [Adyen live endpoints](https://docs.adyen.com/development-resources/live-endpoints/).
+- MERCHANT_RETURN_URL: The return URL located in merchant platform.
+- ADYEN_API_KEY: It represents the API Key used for Ayden request authentication.
+For details, please refer to [Ayden API key authentication](https://docs.adyen.com/development-resources/api-authentication/#api-key-authentication).
+- ADYEN_NOTIFICATION_HMAC_KEY: It represents a hash-based signature within Ayden webhook event.
+It aims at protecting the connector from any unauthorized webhook event.
+For details, please refer to [Verify HMAC signatures](https://docs.adyen.com/development-resources/webhooks/verify-hmac-signatures).